 - Deleted Souls

 - Fifty Mils – Located in the Four Seasons Hotel in Mexico City.
 I felt this cocktail bar was just OK.
-The cocktails tasted good but not the best I’ve had in Mexico.
-It’s still worth a visit if you’re looking to try local craft cocktails.
+The cocktails tasted good but were not the best I’ve had in Mexico City.
+It’s still worth a visit if you’re looking to try local craft cocktails in an interesting setting.

 - Handshake Speakeasy – We serendipitously found this World’s Top 50 Bars speakeasy while we were staying at the NH hotel!
 The entrance is marked with the number 13 and it’s open every day.
 Reservations are highly recommended because the space is small and they are always packed.
 The entire staff consists of experienced bartenders who change roles with each shift so that everyone gets a turn at the bar.
 The drinks were by far the most creative and interesting for us.
 We highly recommend the Caprese, Matcha Dame Blanche, Pina Colada, and the Butter Mushroom Old Fashioned.